Real-World Evidence

 curated strains drawn on — complexity matched to need

-A low complaint rate at this scale matters because formulation complexity rises with patient need.
+Tolerability at this scale matters because formulation complexity rises with patient need.
 The engine adds strains where the data supports them and holds back where it doesn’t — keeping tolerability high even as complexity climbs.

 Limitations, stated plainly